 Interestingly, Essential was one of the first companies after Google Pixel smartphone to offer Android 9 updates to its users and following the same, Android Q will not be too far for the Essential phone users.

 Currently, Android offers multi-window modes like split-screen, freeform, and picture-in-picture, which offers to multitask at a time.
 You can run two apps with the help of split-screen option, but that too limit the use of one app when the app is in use

 With an eye on the forthcoming foldable smartphones and tablets, Android is all set to come up with the “Multi-Resume” feature.
 It will let the user run multiple apps and interact with them simultaneously.

-As the name of this features suggests, it will add a given country’s code to a dialed number and will help the international travelers in calling, while cutting down their efforts in finding the specific country codes.
+As the name of the feature suggests, it will add a given country’s code to a dialed number and will help the international travelers in calling, while cutting down their efforts in finding the specific country codes.

 Android Q is also speculated to support external monitor and all the screens could be used at once.
 A similar function is already on offer with the Galaxy Note 9 and Tab S4.
 This feature will help the developers and gamers the most.

 The app warning feature about the old apps will definitely accompany the new OS version.
 Earlier, Android did hint at rolling out such feature will warn the user about the apps that were developed to work on Android Lollipop or older operating systems.